by Alex Gray

 The California Department of Industrial Relations (DIR) plays a crucial role in regulating labor standards and ensuring fair practices across industries, with a particular focus on construction.

-According to the DIR, anyone working or bidding on a public works project is considered a public works contractor — this includes subcontractors.
+According to the DIR, anyone working or bidding on a public works project is considered a public works contractor — This includes subcontractors.

 Public works contractors are required to fulfill four key responsibilities: